 ...and reinforce what you do!
 Make alternate, more appropriate activities more desirable than the behaviors you are trying to get rid of.
+The key to most of these is to offer them PREEMPTIVELY.
+We want to prepare in advance for unwanted behaviors, not try and course-correct after they are already occurring.

 - Add enrichment.
 Offering your cat a puzzle feeder can be a great way to occupy them at night.
 These come in all shapes, sizes, difficulties and price ranges, from fancy rigs to DIY.
-Check out Dr. Mikel Delgado's website www.foodpuzzlesforcats.com for a comprehensive overview! - Offer access to a heated bed.
-Cats have a "thermoneutral zone" (i.e. temperature at which they are most comfortable) of 85 degrees!
+Check out Dr. Mikel Delgado's website www.foodpuzzlesforcats.com or our Feline Enrichment handout for ideas! - Offer access to a heated bed.
+Cats have a "thermoneutral zone" (i.e. ambient temperature at which they are most comfortable) of 85+ degrees!
 This means that they are often seeking out the warmest areas to occupy.
 Offering them a heated cat bed can give them a desirable alternative to sleeping on your face. - Consider adding a kitty playmate!
 If your cat is amenable and it's safe to do so, adding a new feline friend can be a great constructive energy and social outlet for when you are sleeping. - Consider an auto feeder.
 If food is your cat's motivation for yowling, having an auto feeder can help.
 This is often useful when used in conjunction with puzzle toys containing treats. - Add environmental enrichment at bedtime.
 Does your cat love delivery boxes?
 Do they enjoy catnip, or exploring tunnel and tube toys?
-Keep these high value enrichment items sequestered until it's time to sleep.
+Keep these high value enrichment items sequestered until it's time to sleep, then set them up for your cat to explore.
 The goal is twofold; hopefully your cats will want to pay more attention to the enrichment than to bothering you, and consistently providing fun stimuli will give them a positive association to you retiring for the night.
+You can try incorporating some nose work by hiding treats inside the items you choose!